 During the early stages of CHF, there are no significant health changes or congestive heart failure symptoms visible to the person.
-As the condition progresses, more visible symptoms and gradual health changes start showing its presence.
+As the condition progresses, more noticeable symptoms and gradual health changes start showing its presence.
 These include:

 - Frequent fatigue

 - Increased urge to urinate (especially during the night)